lkgarcia/whitepaper/blog/02-balancing-autonomy-and-agency.md

       - Levels of Autonomy in AI Agents (refer to source: arXiv:2506.12469)
       - Agency vs Autonomy as Risk Dimensions (risks from too much agency vs too much autonomy)
       - Banking regulation on AI agents (from news or include prediction from Gartner)
-      - Real-life examples from news of incidents due to poor governance.
+      - Real-life examples from news of incidents due to poor governance. (source from public news in the past 2 years for incidents involving AI governance failures)
-    - 5) Recommendations and 3-point roadmap (short-, mid-, long-term):
+    - 5) Recommendations and 3-point roadmap (short-, mid-, long-term) -- (assume bank that is starting from scratch on AI agents):
       - Balancing the Two Levers (agency and autonomy)
       - Risk analysis and failure modes: examples mapped to architecture/components
       - Step-by-step illustrative scenario: customer agent → service agent → compliance agent (include inputs, outputs, decision points, and human escalation rules)